The Road to Know-Where: An Object-and-Room Informed Sequential BERT for Indoor Vision-Language Navigation: Related Work

 \section{Related Work}

-In this section, we briefly review closely related VLN methods and vision-language BERT based works. \paragraph{Vision-and-Language Navigation.} A large number of existing works have focused on cross-modality matching and generalisation from seen to unseen environments.
-For the cross-modality matching, Ma \etal~\cite{selfmonitor} propose a visual-textual co-grounding module and a progress monitor to learn better attention completed instructions and those yet to be executed.
+In this section, we briefly review closely related VLN methods and vision-and-language BERT-based works. \paragraph{Vision-and-Language Navigation.} A large number of existing works have focused on cross-modality matching and generalisation from seen to unseen environments.
+For cross-modality matching, Ma~\etal~\cite{selfmonitor} propose a visual-textual co-grounding module and a progress monitor to distinguish completed instructions from those yet to be executed.
 In \cite{rcm}, a local navigation distance reward and a global instruction-trajectory matching reward are employed for reinforcement learning.
-Qi \etal~\cite{oaam} propose a multi-module framework to separately learn matching between action-related words and candidate orientations as well as between landmark-related words and candidate visual features.
+Qi~\etal~\cite{oaam} propose a multi-module framework to separately learn matching between action-related words and candidate orientations, and between landmark-related words and candidate visual features.
+In NvEM~\cite{nvem}, visual features of navigable locations are adaptively enhanced by neighbor views leading to better visual-textual matching.
 To improve generalisation, data augmentation is introduced in \cite{speakerfollower} and \cite{envdrop} to generate new data from seen environments.
 Fu \etal propose to mine hard training samples via adversarial learning in~\cite{advsampling}.
 In~\cite{softexp}, reinforcement learning based on adaptively learned rewards is utilised to enhance generalisation.
 On the other hand, active exploration is designed in~\cite{avig} to learn when, where, and what information to explore so as to form a robust agent.

 In contrast to these methods, which take words and discrete images within each panorama as the minimal unit for encoding, our model is designed to handle fine-grained inputs, namely objects and words, to facilitate coordinated textual and visual understanding.